Intent to Kill (1958 film): Plot

 As Menda recovers, he grows uneasy about Carla's apparent lack of interest as she makes no effort to visit.
 He also starts to suspect that there is more to Francisco than meets the eye.
-Eventually he comes to the conclusion that the two of them are in league in some way or another, at best to dally romantically behind his back, at worst to be working with his enemies to plot his demise.
+Eventually he comes to the conclusion that the two of them are in league in some way, at best to dally romantically behind his back, at worst to be working with his enemies to plot his demise.
 Fearing for his safety, he demands to be moved to a different hospital room.

-The hitmen make their move on what they believe to be Menda's room, only to find they have killed a completely innocent man in the hospital for surgery on a slipped disc.
+The hitmen make their move on what they believe to be Menda's room, only to find they have killed a completely innocent man who is in the hospital for surgery on a slipped disc.
 Bob, Nancy and the police all believe the unfortunate dead man was mistaken for Menda, and a policeman is detailed to provide Menda with a 24-hour guard until he is ready to return home.
 The hitmen, determined not to lose their payoff, end up acting rashly and their carelessness leads to a confrontation in the hospital corridors, shooting it out with the police while Bob is caught up in the middle.
 The hitmen start to turn on each other.
 The wounded Bob tackles one, and during a struggle the two crash out of a window and fall to the ground.
 The unconscious assassin is arrested.

-As confusion and chaos rages in the hospital, one of the hitmen manages to slip away and takes the opportunity to enter Menda's temporarily unguarded room to perform a quick hit.
+As confusion and chaos rage in the hospital, one of the hitmen manages to slip away and takes the opportunity to enter Menda's temporarily unguarded room to perform a quick hit.
 He discovers that Menda is far more ready for him than he could have anticipated.